 Forget the time when you could focus on one big campaign each quarter.
 Nowadays marketers are supposed to be updating a dozen social channels, preferably with target group-adapted content, preferably in several different formats, and preferably a couple of times a day.
 And this comes in addition to everything else, which of course also lies on the market department's table.
 And did I mention that you are probably supposed to do all this with a shrinking budget?

 Stop yourself from drowning

 This sounds like an impossible equation, and of course, it is.
-But to keep up, there are a couple of things you can do to increase your productivity.
-Here are my top tips for avoiding to drown in a sea of social media updates!
+But to keep up, there are a couple of things you can do to increase your productivity when working with social media.
+Here are my top tips on how to be productive and not drown in a sea of social media posts!

 1) Take ownership of your channels